This is the content of the pop-over!

 ** Sample images, content may not apply to your exam **

-AFAA Certified Personal Fitness Trainer - Free Test Sample Questions
+AFAA Certified Personal Fitness Trainer Sample Test

 Correct Answer: